RISCV-MYTH-WORKSHOP/RISC-V-CPU-Core-using-TL-Verilog/README.md

 ![Core](https://github.com/aditikhare11/RISC-V-Core/blob/master/RISC-V/Non-pipelined%20core.PNG)

-## B. Testing the core with a testbench
+## B. Testing the core with a Testbench

 Now that the implementation is complete, a simple testbench statement can be added to ensure whether the core is working correctly or not.
 The "passed" and "failed" signals are used to communicate with the Makerchip platform to control the simulation.
 It tells the platform whther the simulation passed without any errors, failed with a list of errors that can be inferred from the log files, and hence to stop the simulation, if failed.